 This degree will help you take your first step on the road to becoming a doctor.
 Through a combination of problem-based learning, small group practical and clinical skills sessions, plus extensive clinical placements and considerable online support, you will develop the skills, knowledge and attributes necessary to succeed as an intern.
 As a graduate, you will be caring and competent and have a fundamental understanding of the science of medicine.

 The Doctor of Medicine is an AQF Level 9 Masters Extended degree.

 This pathway will allow a small number of MD students (5 to 10 students) to complete the first two years of the program before commencing two years of full time PhD work in clinical research related to a range of fields such as neuropsychiatry, pathology, neurology, primary health care, health economics, cardiology, indigenous health, medical education and medical ethics.
 The program will incorporate clinical/bedside teaching plus reintegration to the MD component while they are doing the PhD research project.
 Candidates would then recommence the normal MD program to complete Medicine 3 and Medicine 4 of the MD whilst completing the PhD part-time.
 Students will be eligible for PhD scholarships.

 The Doctor of Medicine (MD) program is offered full-time, on-campus at the Gold Coast campus and the Sunshine Coast Health Institute during Phase 1, and in community and clinical placements in a variety of locations during Phases 2 and 3.

 As a full-time student, you will need to be available to attend between 0700 and 1800 on Monday to Friday (Years 1 and 2) and during the clinical years (Years 3 and 4).
 Your attendance may be required after hours and on weekends and including public holidays.

 In this program, you must maintain a full-time study load.
-You will be required to comply with the Doctor of Medicine Attendance policy (contact the School of Medicine for details).
+You will be required to comply with the Doctor of Medicine Attendance policy (contact the School of Medicine and Dentistry for details).

 This program starts in January and ends in December (requiring attendance between 40-43 weeks in the year).